 At the Guggenheim, New York, ‘Gillian Wearing: Wearing Masks’ (until 4 April 2022) marks the first retrospective of Wearing’s work in North America.
 Featuring more than 100 pieces, the show traces the artist’s evolution from early Polaroids to her latest self-portraits, all of which explore identity as performance, with masks cast as both props and metaphors.

 Wearing’s work has often involved the experiences of others.
 She’s invited perfect strangers to confess their fantasies, terrors and truths on paper and behind masks, placing private lives in public spaces and giving voice to otherwise unvoiced thoughts.
 Through self-examination, self-expression and self-confession, Wearing brings any assumption of the self to its knees.

-We caught up with the artist to talk about the openness of others, the noise of social media, and how, for the first time in 33 years, she has returned to painting in a new series unmasked self-portraits, created during lockdown.
+To mark Wearing’s seminal Guggenheim show, we revisit our 2020 interview with the artist, where we discussed the noise of social media, and how, for the first time in 33 years, she returned to painting in a new series unmasked self-portraits at Maureen Paley.

 Wallpaper*: Where are you as we speak?